Genomics Pipelines Group

 About the Group.

-The Genomics Pipelines Group, led by Dr Daniel Swan, runs the high-throughput genomics and synthetic biology laboratories at EI.
-Primarily, the group supports the National Capability in Genomics (NCG), which provides access to genomics platforms to the UK biosciences community.
+The Genomics Pipelines Group, runs the high-throughput genomics laboratories at EI.
+Primarily, the group supports the National Capability in Genomics and Single Cell (NCGSC), which provides access to genomics platforms to the UK biosciences community.

 We operate a suite of sequencing and optical mapping platforms from all major suppliers along with platforms for molecular barcoding of long linked reads and single-cell RNA-Seq and DNA-Seq analysis.